ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/company-hub.md

 ## Set up the company hub

 To start using the company hub, you must add one or more companies to your dashboard.
-For more information, see [Add Companies to Your Company Hub](company-hub-add-company.md).
+Další informace naleznete v [Přidání společností do centra vaší společnosti](company-hub-add-company.md).

 But to add a company, you must have been given access to one or more instances of [!INCLUDE [prod_short](includes/prod_short.md)] in addition to the company that you use the company hub in.